psychoinformatics-de/knowledge-base/kbi/0022/index.rst

 :keywords: performance, time, datalad save, mv, git move, rename
 :software-versions: datalad_0.18.4, git-annex_10.20230330-g98a3ba0ea

-When renaming a directory that forms part of many files in a large DataLad dataset, a subsequent ``datalad save`` may take an unexpected amount of time.
+When renaming a directory that contains many files in DataLad dataset, a subsequent ``datalad save`` may take an unexpected amount of time.
 While performance is always relative, it is worth considering the use of ``git mv`` followed by ``git commit`` instead of a standard ``mv`` and ``datalad save`` in datasets with large